nanda-rani/VIR-Framework/README.md

-# Anonymous Artifact for the VIR Cybercrime-Complaint Study
+# VIR Cybercrime-Complaint Study

-This anonymous artifact accompanies a submission to USENIX Security '27.
-It documents the Victim Interpretation and Response (VIR) framework and provides code for validating VIR-formatted data, calculating aggregate statistics, and evaluating predictions.
+This artifact documents the Victim Interpretation and Response (VIR) framework and provides code for validating VIR-formatted data, calculating aggregate statistics, and evaluating predictions.
 It also implements the shared-encoder, multi-head HingRoBERTa training, validation, threshold-tuning, testing, and inference